-A few months after we got settled in London, Jordan came home to find me crunching numbers in a spreadsheet.
-I had an idea – it was time for us to buy a home.
-Not in London but back in the Bay Area.
+I had an idea – it was time for us to buy a house.
+Not in London, but back in the Bay Area.

 Deciding that it was the right time to buy a house when we lived 5,000 miles away from the Bay Area seemed crazy.
-Why would we decide to buy a house when we couldn’t easily see it in person?
+Why would we decide to buy a house when it would be so hard to see it in person?

 After looking through all of my spreadsheets Jordan agreed that yes, buying a home while living abroad was the right financial decision for us.
 We rounded up all of our credit card miles, flew home for two weeks, saw a nauseating number of homes, and found what we deemed to be the perfect home for us.
 It’s sweet, charming, and fit within our budget.

 While we are (mostly) happy that we purchased our home, looking back I can’t say we made a purely financial decision.
 Yes, we’ve been lucky that the real estate in the Bay Area has continued to climb, but our decision was based more on the fact that we wanted a home-base and less on the fact that it was a sound financial decision.